Wisconsin Online Sports Betting Guide For 2024

-What is the Legal Gambling Age in Wisconsin?
+What is the Legal Minimum Gambling Age in WI?

 Wisconsin is one of the few states with a minimum legal gambling age of 18 years old.
 Should you choose to engage in line sports betting, you will need to check the gambling age policy of that site whereas some sites require a minimum age of 21.
 Should you attempt to engage in gambling prior to your 18th birthday, or in violation of the policy at any gambling site, you will lose claim to your winning and any other funds in your account.
 We don't recommend trying this.
 In most instances the players are caught and face various penalties, particularly those below the age of 18.